 Because of this, Sega ditched the entry fees, so that you had to pay for the VR rides individually instead of them being included in the entry fee.
 The arcade games also had to be paid for individually again, making Sega World essentially a glorified arcade.
 Sega hoped this would help, but it did little in actuality.

 Meanwhile, the Trocadero itself wasn't doing too well as well.
-In desperate bids to attract buzz Pepsi again sponsored a massive indoor drop tower ride, and a James Bond interactive ride named Licence To Thrill opened, both attracting at least some buzz, but it still did little to help.
+In desperate bids to generate interest Pepsi again sponsored a massive indoor drop tower ride, and a interactive James Bond ride named Licence To Thrill opened, both attracting at least some buzz, but it still did little to help.
 Sega World began to decay, as it became less busy and there was less interest.

 (sadly this did nothing to turn Sega's fortunes around)

-Making it free entry soon turned out to be a fatal move for Sega, as most visitors ended up just passing through the floors only playing on a few arcade games and going on one VR simulator, or even just walking through and doing nothing to see what all the buzz was about.
+Making it free entry turned out to be a fatal move for Sega, as most visitors ended up just passing through the floors only playing on a few arcade games and going on one VR simulator, or even just walking through and doing nothing to see what it was all about.

 Sega World London Tour- 1998